LeSqueed/GPMD-websocket-interaction/README.md

 ## Dependencies

-Outside of the default modules this makes use of "websockets" which you can install with "pip install websockets".
+Outside of the default modules this makes use of "websockets" which you can install with "pip install websocket-client".

 ## How to set it up